Skip to content

 objective_function

-objective_function(concatenated: array, n: int, m: int, data: array, bezierv: Bezierv, emp_cdf_data: array) -> float
+objective_function(concatenated: ndarray, n: int, m: int, data: ndarray, bezierv: Bezierv, emp_cdf_data: ndarray) -> float

 Parameters: